syncfusion-content/javascript-docs/js/Diagram/Tools.md

 <td>
 1st </td><td>
 ContinuesDraw</td><td>
 Allows you to draw the nodes or connectors continuously.
-Once it is activated we could not perform any other interaction in the diagram. </td></tr>
+Once it is activated, you cannot perform any other interaction in the Diagram. </td></tr>
 <tr>
 <td>
 2nd </td><td>
 DrawOnce</td><td>
 Allows you to draw single node or connector.
-Once you completed the drawOnce action, SingleSelect and MultipleSelect tools will be automatically enabled. </td></tr>
+Once you complete the drawOnce action, SingleSelect and MultipleSelect tools are automatically enabled. </td></tr>
 <tr>
 <td>
 3rd </td><td>
 ZoomPan</td><td>
-Allows you to pan the diagram.
-If you enabled both SingleSelect and ZoomPan tools, you can able to perform the basic interaction when cursors hovers node/connector and panning will be enabled when cursor hovers diagram.</td></tr>
+Allows you to pan the Diagram.
+When you enable both the SingleSelect and ZoomPan tools, you can perform the basic interaction as the cursor hovers node/connector.
+Panning is enabled when cursor hovers the Diagram.</td></tr>
 <tr>
 <td>
 4th </td><td>
 MultipleSelect</td><td>
 Allows you to select multiple nodes and connectors.
-If you enabled both MultipleSelect and ZoomPan tools, when cursor hovers the diagram, panning will be enabled and you cannot to select multiple nodes. </td></tr>
+When you enable both the MultipleSelect and ZoomPan tools, cursor hovers the Diagram.
+When panning is enabled, you cannot select multiple nodes. </td></tr>
 <tr>
 <td>
 5th </td><td>